Route Guide

 Which EPCOT Entrance You Arrive At

-Both the bus and the monorail bring you to EPCOT's main entrance — the front, near Spaceship Earth and the main gates.
+The monorail brings you to EPCOT's main entrance — the front, near Spaceship Earth and the main gates — and the backup bus arrives there too.
 Grand Floridian has no route to EPCOT's International Gateway (the back entrance into World Showcase, between France and the UK), because that entrance is served only by the Skyliner, Friendship boats, and walking paths from the EPCOT-area resorts.
 From Grand Floridian, you're always coming in the front — so plan your first ride accordingly (if your day starts in World Showcase, it's a longer walk from the front).
 See Getting to EPCOT for the two-entrance breakdown.

 Rope Drop & Return Strategy

-Return (EPCOT → Grand Floridian): Same two options in reverse.
-After a long park day, the direct bus from the EPCOT bus stop is usually the path of least resistance.
-The monorail return means EPCOT line → TTC → transfer → Resort loop, and the Resort loop reaches Grand Floridian after Polynesian, so it's the long way around again.
+Return (EPCOT → Grand Floridian): The monorail in reverse — EPCOT line → TTC → transfer → Resort loop.
+The Resort loop reaches Grand Floridian after Polynesian, so it's the long way around again; build in the transfer.
+If the EPCOT Monorail isn't running at park close, the backup bus from the EPCOT bus stop is the fallback.
 For more on departures, see Transportation at Park Close.

 Quick Reference